How to Communicate Organizational Uncertainty

 First, the bad.
 People dislike uncertainty, so, in these times of accelerated change, it can be hard to know how to keep them informed.
 But one thing seems certain – "no news" is definitely not "good news."

 If you work in a fast-changing industry and you talk to your team about possibilities, some members will interpret what you say as promises for the future, and they'll hold you to account if circumstances change.
-However, if you keep quiet until you are certain about an outcome, they may feel that they are being kept in the dark and rely on the rumor mill for (mis)information.
+However, if you keep quiet until you are certain about an outcome, they may feel that they are being kept in the dark and rely on the rumor mill to get (mis)information.

 Worse still, if you delay giving information for too long, people will assume that you are uninformed or directionless, because you appear to be reacting to pressure at the last minute, rather than taking a proactive stance.